learn-anything/learn-anything/readme.md

 > sorted by priority

-- current mono repo structure is a mess. trying to make it work nicely
-  - so you can share library/component code
 - setup proper testing
   - need to make wiki imports robust so write lots of tests cases for different files one can try import
   - specifically try import Nikita's wiki without issues